kgsnipes/access-control/Readme.md

-For more help on using the API explore the [cookbook](https://github.com/kgsnipes/access-control/wiki/Cookbook).
+For proper configuration and setup information of the API explore the [cookbook](https://github.com/kgsnipes/access-control/wiki/Cookbook).